CodyPlusPlus/the-mosaic-project/docs/GETTING_STARTED.md

 #### Running the batch file

-- ensure that you have an image named 'test.jpg' in the same directory as the batch file.
+- ensure that you have an image named 'test.jpg' and folder called 'Emoji' containing emojis in the same directory as the batch file.
 - Double-click the batch file. it should start the program.

 #### Running the solution via Visual Studios

-- Ensure that you have an image in the same directory as the solution
+- Ensure that you have an image called 'test.jpg' and a folder called 'Emoji' containing emojis in the same directory as the solution
 - Run the solution in 'Debug' mode with the 'x64' configuration.

 ### Test Solution